Jimzical/Golang/README.md

 > OUTPUT: </br>
 > 1 3 2

+This is because we first put x into the channel using the first goroutine.
+Then we try to get y from the channel, but there is no value in the channel, so it blocks until one of the other goroutines puts a value into the channel.
+The order of execution of the goroutines is not guaranteed, so we can get either 2 or 3 as y.
+Finally, we get z from the channel, which will be the remaining value.
+This is because channels are FIFO (First In First Out) data structures.

+> OLD EXPLANATION: </br>
-Here what happens is that `x` gets 1 as it is right after the function and `z` gets 2 as it is right after the line where the function is called. `y` gets 3 as it is the last value in the channel (My Guess as thats what my experimentation shows me)
+> Here what happens is that `x` gets 1 as it is right after the function and `z` gets 2 as it is right after the line where the function is called. `y` gets 3 as it is the last value in the channel (My Guess as thats what my experimentation shows me)

 ## Advantages of Channels
 - Channels are typesafe.
 They only allow a particular type of data to be sent through them